MichiganLabs/swiftlint-config/README.md

 ## SwiftLint Overrides

-We understand not all of the defaults in this repository will be appropriate for every project.
+We understand not all of the defaults in this configuration file will be appropriate for every project.
 As such, you are able to override specific linting rules by providing your own `.swiftlint.yml` file at the root of your project while referencing these linting rules by default.

+*NOTE*: You will need to update your `swiftlint` command to use your new configuration file.

 <details>
 <summary>Example</summary>